2600hz/kazoo/scripts/README.md

 ## dialyze-usage.bash

 Given a module name, such as 'props' or 'kz\_json', search core/applications for modules that make calls to the supplied module and dialyze those beam files looking for dialyzer complaints.
-You will likely see complaints unrelated to your supplied module - go ahead and fix those too if possilbe ;)
+You will likely see complaints unrelated to your supplied module - go ahead and fix those too if possible ;)

 The more heavily utilized the module is, the longer this will take to run!